Stability Analysis in N dimensional Gravitational collapse with equation of state: Conclusions

 1(b).
-With physically reasonable conditions put on mass function $\textit{M}$, and with $C^{1}$- function $\textbf{h}(r,v)$, the initial data consisting of ($\textit{M},\textbf{h}(r,v)$) leading the collapse to a naked singularity forms an open subset of the space $X \times Y$.
+With physically reasonable conditions put on mass function ${\mathcal{M}}$, and with $C^{1}$- function $\textbf{h}(r,v)$, the initial data consisting of $({\mathcal{M}},\textbf{h}(r,v))$ leading the collapse to formation of a naked singularity, forms an open subset of the space $X \times X$.
 This establishes stability of naked singularity with respect to initial data.

-2. Similar analysis for the case $\chi(0)< 0$ ( that is $B(0,v)> 0$ for all $v$ in $[0,1]$) shows that the occurrence of black hole is stable but not generic.
-Thus, both the occurrences , namely, black holes and naked singularities, are stable but not generic.
+2. Similar analysis for the case $\chi(0)< 0$ ( that is $\texttt{C}(0,v)> 0$ for all $v$ in $[0,1]$) shows that the occurrence of black hole is also stable.
+Thus, both the occurrences, namely, black holes and naked singularities are stable.
+Further, we state that these occurrences are {\it generic}, in the sense that the set of initial data in each case is open and has a non-zero measure.

 3. Also, it is found that equation of state parameter $k$ and dimensionality $N$ of spacetime do not take part in the decision making of the sign of $\chi(0)$.
-So for critical value $\chi(0) > 0$, a spectrum of radial null geodesics can emanate from the central singularity but many of them may fall back to the singularity.
-Further, it can be investigated whether $k$ and $N$ assist in making a locally NS to be a globally NS which can be seen by a faraway observer.
+So for a critical value $\chi(0) > 0$, a spectrum of radial null geodesics can emanate from the central singularity for $k \in [0,1]$ and for $N \geq 4$ but many of them may fall back to the singularity.

+In our analysis, in equation (\ref{nc29}), the expression of $\chi(0)$ is expressed in terms of smooth functions which are general in nature.
+Therefore, the formation of NS/BH depends on the choice of initial data of these functions.
+Furthermore, in reference \cite{Rpsj}, the equation (74) of apparent horizon curve whose increasing property is a necessary condition for the existence of a locally naked singularity, is specified in terms of general functions $A(r,v), \nu(t,r), h(r,v), b(r), {\mathcal{M}}(r,v)$.
+Therefore outcome of NS depends on these functions.
+Hence, we cannot say definitely that increasing $N$ would always lead to BH.

+In the analysis of dust collapse, apparent horizon is a well behaved surface and hence one can draw a definite conclusion for higher values of $N$ but since our initial data functions $b(r)$ and ${\mathcal{M}}(r,v)$ are general in nature, both the outcomes are possible with the appropriate choice of these functions.
+Therefore, our results are independent and general in nature as compared to the results obtained in references \cite{{Drgpj-1}, {rgpj-1}} as these results are subject to the specific choice of initial data.

+Further, it can be investigated whether $k$ and $N$ assist in making a locally NS to be a globally NS which can be seen by a faraway observer by finding a solution to a differential equation (\ref{Dsv14.1}) in terms of ${\mathcal{M}} $ or by choosing a appropriate Taylor series realistic expansion of ${\mathcal{M}}$ for a given mass function $F(t,r)$.